sanspareilsmyn/aws/README.md

 - 3,000 messages per second with batching, or 300 messages per second without batching.
 - Suffix should be .fifo.
 - Can't convert standard SQS into FIFO.

+26) AWS Auto Scaling Group
+- Rebalancing : 새로 만든 다음에 옛날 것 제거.
+(When rebalancing, Amazon EC2 Auto Scaling launches new instances before terminating the old ones, so that rebalancing does not compromise the performance or availability of your application.)
+- Fault Tolerance : 문제 있는 것 지운 다음에 새로 만든다.
+(Amazon EC2 Auto Scaling creates a new scaling activity for terminating the unhealthy instance and then terminates it.
+Later, another scaling activity launches a new instance to replace the terminated instance.)

+27) Private Hosted Zone
+- A container for records for a domain that you host in one or more Amazon virtual private clouds (VPCs).
+You create a hosted zone for a domain (such as example.com), and then you create records to tell Amazon Route 53 how you want traffic to be routed for that domain within and among your VPCs.
+- 이걸 쓰려면 두 개 풀어야 된다. enableDnsHostnames & enableDnsSupport

+28) AMI
+- A region에서 B region으로 AMI가 복사될 때는 B region에 snapshot이 자동으로 생성된다.

+29) AWS KMS
+- Deleting a customer master key (CMK) in AWS Key Management Service (AWS KMS) is destructive and potentially dangerous.
+Therefore, AWS KMS enforces a waiting period.
+To delete a CMK in AWS KMS you schedule key deletion.
+You can set the waiting period from a minimum of 7 days up to a maximum of 30 days.
+The default waiting period is 30 days.
+During the waiting period, the CMK status and key state is Pending deletion.

+30) Elastic Fabric Adapter
+- A network interface for Amazon EC2 instances that enables customers to run applications requiring high levels of inter-node communications at scale on AWS.

+31) S3 Transfer Acceleration
+- There are no S3 data transfer charges when data is transferred in from the internet.
+Also with S3TA, you pay only for transfers that are accelerated.

+26번부터